top of page

 4. Apparel

-A) Wanting versatile clothes since I'd be wearing them for 14 days nonstop, I opted for the REI Co-op Junction Bike Shorts, which I chose both for their affordability compared to other brands but mostly because they offer pockets on both sides of the thigh.
-Very usual for cell phones, snacks, or Chapstick.
+A) Wanting versatile clothes since I'd be wearing them for 14 days nonstop, I opted for the Bike Shorts instead of a traditional kit, which I chose both for their affordability but mostly because they offer pockets on both sides of the thigh.
+Very useful for cell phones, snacks, or Chapstick.

 B) Far superior to pants, the PEARL iZUMi Elite Thermal Leg Warmers provide the biking equivalent of zip on/off pants and were perfect for the cold Oregon coast by providing a tight, water resistant, removable layer.
 Similar to the Leg Warmers, the C) PEARL iZUMi Sun Sleeves are a removable layer that allow you to wear a t-shirt while still being protected from the sun or cold.